 I did it in secrecy every Wednesday night.
 It was my thing.
 I made myself a drink, got my favorite snack, closed the blinds, and turned off all of the lights in my apartment.
 Although I lived alone, the fear and shame I felt in 2005 by tuning in to watch Logo tv’s Noah’s Arc were real, and I couldn’t let anyone know how excited I was to watch the shenanigans of Noah, Alex, Ricky, and Chance unfold each week.
 It was my guilty pleasure, and I made sure to turn down the volume so that my neighbors couldn’t hear what I was watching and blow my heterosexual cover.

 Fast forward to 2020; I laugh at how silly it was to be hiding who I was in the privacy of my own home.
 I’m a confident man now and walk through life much more authentically.
-As luck would have it, The first scripted television show presenting black gay men of color made their much-anticipated return to the small screen in the middle of Covid-19 mayhem via a new episode aptly named The Rona Chronicles.
+As luck would have it, The first scripted television show featuring black gay men made their much-anticipated return to the small screen in the middle of Covid-19 mayhem via Noah’s Arc: The Rona Chronicles.

 Many fans were happy for the return of the beloved series, even a few critics who, if anything, appreciated the nostalgia of it all.
 We all gathered together, now on our smartphones, smart TVs, laptops, or tablets, and the consensus was, it was a well-done effort by the cast, and the writer, director, and creator Patrick Ian Polk.
 Our old friends came back to visit us during the quarantine and proved that the chemistry is still there, and good black doesn’t crack.